StevenSunS/Binance-Trade-Bot/README.md

 # Requirements:
 Before running the jupyter notebook, run the following:
-`pip install python-binance
+`pip install python-binance keras_tuner keras tensorflow sklearn` If the notebook can be run in Google Colab environment.
-pip install keras_tuner`